-Name Description < srio_example_top.ucf The user constraints file (UCF) for the RapidIO Gen2 Endpoint example design. srio_example_top.v The top-level HDL file for the RapidIO Gen2 Endpoint example design. srio_clk.v HDL clock module for generation of core clocks. srio_wrapper.v HDL wrapper file that instantiates the SRIO Gen2 Endpoint top-level wrapper, GT wrapper, and configuration fabric reference design. srio_rst.v Example reset module that generates and sequences the necessary resets from a sys_rst input. srio_gt_wrapper <fam><width>.v</width></fam> Transceiver wrapper file. gt_wrapper.v GT wrapper from 7 series Transceiver Wizard for 7 series FPGA configurations. gt_wrapper_gt.v GT wrapper from 7 series Transceiver Wizard for 7 series FPGA configurations.
+Name Description <project_dir></project_dir> / <srio_component_name>/example_design</srio_component_name> srio_example_top.ucf The user constraints file (UCF) for the RapidIO Gen2 Endpoint example design. srio_example_top.v The top-level HDL file for the RapidIO Gen2 Endpoint example design. srio_clk.v HDL clock module for generation of core clocks. srio_wrapper.v HDL wrapper file that instantiates the SRIO Gen2 Endpoint top-level wrapper, GT wrapper, and configuration fabric reference design. srio_rst.v Example reset module that generates and sequences the necessary resets from a sys_rst input. srio_gt_wrapper<fam><width>.v</width></fam> Transceiver wrapper file. gt_wrapper.v GT wrapper from 7 series Transceiver Wizard for 7 series FPGA configurations. gt_wrapper_gt.v GT wrapper from 7 series Transceiver Wizard for 7 series FPGA configurations. gt_wrapper_ver.xco XCO file used to generate GT wrapper files from the 7 Series Transceiver Wizard for 7 series FPGA configurations.

-Table 6-3: Example Design Directory (Cont'd)
+Table 9-3: Example Design Directory

-Name Description gt_wrapper_ver.xco XCO file used to generate GT wrapper files from the 7 Series Transceiver Wizard for 7 series FPGA configurations. gtx_wrapper.v GTX wrapper from GTX Wizard for Virtex-6 FPGA configurations. gtx_wrapper_gtx.v GTX wrapper from GTX Wizard for Virtex-6 FPGA configurations. gtx_wrapper_ver.xco XCO file used to generate gtx_wrapper.v and gtx_wrapper_gtx.v files from the GTX Wizard for Virtex-6 FPGA configurations. srio_sim.v The srio_sim module instantiates two cores and connects them together for simulation.
+Name Description gtx_wrapper.v GTX wrapper from GTX Wizard for Virtex-6 FPGA configurations. gtx_wrapper_gtx.v GTX wrapper from GTX Wizard for Virtex-6 FPGA configurations. gtx_wrapper_ver.xco XCO file used to generate gtx_wrapper.v and gtx_wrapper_gtx.v files from the GTX Wizard for Virtex-6 FPGA configurations. srio_sim.v The srio_sim module instantiates two cores and connects them together for simulation.
 It also contains a timeout and mechanisms to report on whether the test passed or failed. srio_dut.v This module instantiates srio_wrapper and the clocking and reset modules. srio_request_gen.v This module generates request transactions to be sent to the link partner.
 It is parameterized with transaction types so that only transactions appropriate to the port and supported by the core will be sent. instruction_list.v This file is included into srio_request_gen and consists of a list of transactions that could be sent. srio_response_gen.v This file contains logic which creates responses to incoming transactions (if they are response-generating packet types). srio_condensed_gen.v This module only exists when the I/O port is configured in Condensed I/O mode.
-It allows the srio_request_gen module to issue transactions in Condensed I/O mode. srio_quick_start.v This module connects to the Maintenance port and issues transactions as part of the example design. maintenance_list.v Included into srio_quick_start, this file contains the maintenance instructions that will be issued by the example design. srio_report.v This file displays when packets are transmitted and/or received. srio_statistics.v This file is a placeholder for future statistics gathering.
+It allows the srio_request_gen module to issue transactions in Condensed I/O mode. srio_quick_start.v This module connects to the Maintenance port and issues transactions as part of the example design. maintenance_list.v Included into srio_quick_start, this file contains the maintenance instructions that will be issued by the example design. srio_report.v This file displays when packets are transmitted and/or received. srio_statistics.v This file collects statistics from the core and delivers information through a register interface, accessible through ChipScope analyzer or a user design.